JoAnn Falletta: Biography

+In 2025, Omaha Symphony announced Falletta would be the 2025-2026 Principal Guest Conductor and Artistic Advisor.

 Awards

 JoAnn Falletta won a Grammy Award in 2019 for her work as a conductor in the category of Best Classical Compendium for the Naxos recording of "Fuchs: Piano Concerto 'Spiritualist'; Poems Of Life; Glacier; Rush" with the London Symphony Orchestra.
 She won her second individual Grammy Award in 2020 as conductor in the category of Best Choral Performance for the Naxos recording of "Richard Danielpour: Passion of Yeshua."
 Her recording with the Buffalo Philharmonic Orchestra of John Corigliano’s "Mr. Tambourine Man: Seven Poems of Bob Dylan" won two Grammy Awards in 2009.
 In 2023, she was nominated for a 2024 Grammy Award as conductor of the Buffalo Philharmonic Orchestra in the category of Best Orchestral Performance for her Naxos recording of Scriabin: Symphony No. 2; The Poem of Ecstasy.

 Falletta has won a number of conducting awards, including the Seaver/National Endowment for the Arts Conductors Award in 2002, the Bruno Walter Conducting Award in 1982, First Prize in the Stokowski Competition in 1985, the Toscanini Award in 1986, and the Ditson Conductor's Award for the Advancement of American Music in 1998.
 She has also received eleven awards from ASCAP for creative programming, as well as the American Symphony Orchestra League’s John S. Edwards Award.

 Falletta has championed the work of several contemporary American composers throughout her career, with an extensive repertoire of new works and over 100 world premieres to her credit.
 In 2016, Falletta was elected to the American Academy of Arts and Sciences.
 In Virginia, she was honored as one of the Library of Virginia's "Virginia Women in History" and has also been named “Norfolk Downtowner of the Year” in 2011, received a star on the Norfolk Legends of Music Walk of Fame, and received the “50 for 50 Arts Inspiration Award” from the Virginia Commission for the Arts in 2018.

 In 2019, the classical music radio program Performance Today named Falletta its inaugural Classical Woman of the Year.